 All capital projects for Tax Supported and Rate Supported (Water and Wastewater) functions are accounted for and administered through the Capital Fund (irrespective of the size or funding source for the specific projects).
-All capital financing sources are reflected in the attached report, with no direct funding from the annual operating budget.
 This allows for monitoring of the actual costs of capital projects, in relation to the approved capital budget, on a regular basis.